PsCustomObject/PsCustomObject.github.io/_posts/2020-08-12-Get-User-Group-Membership.md

 ---
-title: "Get all members of a group"
+title: "PowerShell - Get all members of a group recursively"
-excerpt: "In this article we are going to explore how to get all direct and indirect members of a specific group in Active Directory"
+excerpt: "In this article we are going to explore how we can use PowerShell to get all members of a group even if nested"
 categories:
   - PowerShell
   - HowTo